VasylPopaz/events-registration/README.md

 - Event Notifications: Implement notifications for event updates, registrations, and reminders.
 - Improved UI/UX: Enhance the user interface and experience to make the application more intuitive and visually appealing.
 - EventGo provides a convenient platform for users to discover and participate in a variety of events while offering organizers the tools they need to manage and promote their events effectively.

+Here you can see back-end part of website: https://github.com/VasylPopaz/events-registration-backend